THE FOLLOWING MAY NOT BE REPRODUCED

 and complexity of today's stage lighting?

-Well, I actually prefer to be limited from time to time.
+Well, as mentioned earlier, I actually prefer to be limited from time to time.
 It forces me to revert to methods I used at the dawn of my career when budgets, power, fixtures, and dimmer quantities and capacities were far below those with which I typically work today.
 It's good to be coerced into being creative after one has had it easy for a number of years.
 It keeps one grounded in basic lighting concepts.
 Having the basics renewed in my mind from time to time actually helps me when I design and operate larger shows.

 Too many long-time professionals lose sight of those basics, and it shows in their work.
 I love to be reminded of them.
 It certainly comes in handy when budgets are low, but what is more important: These reminders allow me to relate to persons new to the art of lighting.
 Rarely are students initially well versed in basics; learning basics all over again with them keeps me grounded.
 It allows me to do a lot with little -- and sometimes provokes me into designing lighting that is simple, yet surprisingly effective.
 Thank you basics!